ghigbie/pizza-app/README.md

 # Pleae note:

 - This app is not designed to be mobile responsive.
-- This app is using two basic api endpoints with staic data.
+- This app is using two basic api endpoints with staic data so refreshing the app will reset the app to its starting state.
-- Global state is managed with Recoil.js
+- Global state is managed with Recoil.js.
 - No unit tests are added.